 A lot of my freelance writing jobs are totally boring.
-However, some of the jobs I do require that I infuse them with my amazing personality and/or hilarious anecdotes.
-And, in a sea of other writers competing for the same jobs, it doesn’t hurt to let your individual characteristics shine.
+However, some of the jobs I do require an infusion of my amazing personality and/or hilarious anecdotes.
+In a sea of other writers competing for the same jobs, it doesn’t hurt to let your individuality shine.
 Just be yourself.
 Or, better yet, be a more interesting version of yourself.
 Trust me….it helps!

 Apply for Jobs on Job Boards…Or Not

 A lot of people apply for freelance writing jobs at Elance.com or BloggingPro.com and that may be a good way to get started.
 However, from my experience, the jobs posted are low-paying.
 Plus, a million people instantly apply for every job that’s posted, making it increasingly difficult to get your foot in the door.
-Although I personally don’t apply for jobs on job boards, I do think that it couldn’t hurt if you’re just getting started.
+Although I personally don’t apply for jobs on job boards, I do think it’s worth your time if you’re just getting started.
 At the same time, don’t get your hopes up.